 |Never give a horse ‘human’ food (the odd carrot or apple is allowed!) and do not use ‘home-made’ remedies.|

-If you have any further queries, please get in touch with our expert team.
+If you have any further queries or would like to arrange NOPS training for your staff* please get in touch with our expert team.

 *Training is only available to Connolly’s RED MILLS customers, professional yards with more than 20 horses only and depending on the availability of our nutrition team.